OpenCDSS/cdss-app-statedmi-doc-dev/mkdocs-project/docs/software-design/jre/jre.md

 On Windows, the open source [Launch4J](../../resources.md#launch4j) software is used to run StateDMI.

-## 32-bit and 64-bit Versions ##
+## StateDMI JRE Version History ##

+The following is a history of major Java version changes for StateDMI:

+*   StataDMI 5.2.0 uses OpenJDK 64-bit Java 8
+*   StateDMI 5.0.0 uses Oracle 64-bit Java 8
-As of StateDMI version 4.05.x, 32-bit java is used, mainly for historical reasons and to be compatible with TSTool.
+*   Prior to StateDMI 5.2.0, Oracle 32-bit Java is used, mainly for historical reasons and to be compatible with TSTool.
-Additional effort is needed to support 32- and 64-bit versions in the development and deployed environment.
-It is possible to replace the deployed JRE with alternate version by replacing the `jre_VERSION` folder with a different version of Java.

 ## Classpath ##